sensorario/go-design-patterns/behavioral/state/README.md

 	}
 ```

-Before main function we have to analyze Game struct.
-This struct have the
+Before main function we have to analyze another struct: Game struct.
+This
-responsibility to store current step that must be executed.
-As we said before,
+struct have the responsibility to store current step and other variable
-each step can and will change Game's current step.
-The loop in main function
-execute current step.
+inherent of the context.
+In this implementation we have, for example an exit
+variable (and a step that decide to exit previous loop of context's exit value
+is true).

 ```go
 type Game struct {